rusini/manool/tutorial/lesson-1.md

 ### Alternative notations ##############################################################################################

-The following two alternative "Hello World" implementations are equivalent to the above one, up to an internal representation called Abstract Syntax Tree:
+The following two alternative "Hello World" implementations are equivalent to the above one, up to an internal representation called abstract syntax tree:

-    -- Hello World program -- OOP-ish notation (equivalent to the above, up to Abstract Syntax Tree)
+    -- Hello World program -- OOP-ish notation (equivalent to the above, up to abstract syntax tree)
     {{extern "manool.org.18/std/0.5/all"} in Out.WriteLine["Hello, world!"]}

   (note how the first argument now corresponds to a receiver, in OOP parlance),